 LGBTQ characters have appeared in adult-oriented Western TV cartoons for some years now, largely dating back to the 90s and characters like Smithers in “The Simpsons.”
-However, this decade’s seen LGBTQ characters start to appear in cartoons aimed at kids.
+However, the 2010s saw a number of LGBTQ characters start to appear in cartoons aimed at kids.

 Below’s a list of some such characters.
 Note the examples here are fewer versus kids’ comics—it’s still early days for kids’ TV.